-Who knew that the wonderful, fabulous, and fun lollipop of today started as a medicine made with boiled sugar – what we now call hard candy.
-Boiled sugars like stain glass candies of the 1700s became lozenges of the 1800s.
+Who knew that the wonderful, fabulous, and fun lollipop of today started as a medicine made with boiled sugar!
+Boiled sugars like stain glass candies of the 1700s became lozenges in the 1800s.
 Some medicine-makers added fun flavors instead to create hard candies.
 Civil War era kids stuck a pencil in their hard candies to make the first lollipop.

 Why The Name Lollipop?

 Lollipop… why the name?
 The answer might surprise you… “Lolly” was a race horse in the early 1900s and “pop” was the sound when you eat a lollipop.
 In 1924, a salesman named his lollipop the “Dum-Dum” thinking kids would remember the name – and he was right!

 You’ll Never Guess the Sugar Daddy’s Original Name…